What is a kuksa ?

 masur birch

-Masur birch from Scandinavia
+Birch burl or Masur birch from Scandinavia

-Masur Birch wood has a very unusual appearance.
+These 2 woods have a very unusual appearance.

 artisan sign kuksa

-Reindeer horn
+Reindeer antler

 traditional kuksa sami tradition